A Complete Guide to Hiking the Inca Trail to Machu Picchu

-XTreme Tourbulencia is one of very few tour companies permitted by the government that allows the client’s to have a more enjoyable hiking experience.
-For an example, some tour companies must hike a challenging 8-9 hours on the second and third day, whereas we only had to hike for one challenging 8-9 hour (second) day.
+XTreme Tourbulencia is one of the very few tour companies permitted by the government that allows the clients to have a more enjoyable hiking experience.
+For example, some tour companies must hike a challenging 8-9 hours on the second and third day, whereas we only had to hike for one challenging 8-9 hour (second) day.
 This allowed us to hike for an easier 5-6 hours on the third day, which provided us more time to relax before our last day hiking to Machu Picchu.
 This is an extremely important factor when you consider hiking the Inca trail with another company.

 We could not believe the food the cooks prepared in the most difficult cooking environments.
 Everything was delicious.
 On our last night, they even baked us a pineapple cake!
 This goes back to their customer service and the overall amazing experience we had with XTreme Tourbulencia.

 Everything Included when you Book with XTreme Tourbulencia

 - Roundtrip private transfer from the airport/train station to your hotel in Cusco and vice versa.